 I am a Consultant in the South Asia Poverty unit at the World Bank.
-I have over three years of experience in international development.
+I have four years of experience in international development.
 Previously, I interned in the Finance Department at the IMF.
 I am also a certified Data Scientist with proficiency in data mining, machine learning, predictive analytics, distributed computing and natural language processing.

 During my graduate school, I accumulated six years of expertise in economic modeling, as well as management, visualization and econometric analysis of household survey, census and administrative data.
 My research agenda focuses on issues related to poverty, human capital, aid and economic development.